-DASH is a Disability Arts organisation.
+DASH is a Disability led visual arts organisation.
 We commission exciting new work by disabled visual artists; we run workshops; mentoring for artists and training.

 Working in Partnership